pcaston/OpenPeerPower.github.io/source/_posts/2020-02-11-android-16-17-release.markdown

 When you press that close garage button… your garage will close!

 We are planning to expand notifications over the next few versions to continue to match the existing functionality available in the iOS app.
-That includes things like sending text back to Home Assistant and critical alerts.
+That includes things like sending text back to Open Peer Power and critical alerts.

 ## Requesting location updates via notification

-You can now send a notification with just the message `request_location_update` and once it reaches your device, it will update its current location in Home Assistant.
+You can now send a notification with just the message `request_location_update` and once it reaches your device, it will update its current location in Open Peer Power.
 Be careful using this too much though, as it can drain your battery.

 ## Sensors